abuiles/ember-101/hands-on.md

 it with scratches.

 It's time to add support to delete some friends from our application.
-We want to be able to delete them from directly within their profile page or when looking at the index.
+We want to be able to delete them directly within their profile page or when looking at the index.

 By now it should be clear how we will do this.
 Let's use